 pastry bags and four #10 decorating tips

-Begin by prepare the first white cake.
+Begin by preparing the first white cake.
 Add 2 teaspoons of red food color.
 Divide the red cake batter between 2 prepared* 8-inch round cake stands.

 *You can prepare a pan with baking spray, GOOP, parchment paper, or the butter and flour method.

 Bake according to recipe or box directions.
-When done baking remove from over and allow to cool to room temperature.
+When done baking, remove from oven and allow to cool to room temperature.
 Once you can handle the cake, carefully remove from pan and level the cake if needed.

 Repeat this with green food color.

-Once all cakes are baked and leveled, place in freezer until ready to assemble cake.
+Once all cakes are baked and leveled, place in freezer until ready to assemble the cake.

 Prepare whipped vanilla buttercream.
 You will need at least 5 cups to cover this entire cake.
 It will be used between each layer (1/2 – 3/4 cup) as well as for the crumb coat and final coat.
 The remaining buttercream with be divided into four bowls.

 The remaining buttercream with be divided into four bowls.
 For the darker red, I used about 2 teaspoons.
 The light red (pinkish) was about one teaspoon.
 (Your amounts may vary depending on how much frosting you have left over.
 There was about 1 cup of the whipped vanilla buttercream in each bowl for me.)
 The darker green was about 2 teaspoons food color and the light green was a scant teaspoon.